Symphony No. 1 (Brahms): Exposition

 The exposition begins abruptly, echoing the introduction's plucked final note with an orchestral exclamation, followed by a short motto which leads to the main theme, which is initially played, stridently, by the violins.
 The overall mood is "savagely energetic" and "scherzo-like" in 6/8 time.
 As the responsibility for the main theme shifts from the violins to the woodwinds, the strings and timpani begin to sound out a da-da-da-DUM rhythm which is strongly reminiscent of the "fate" rhythm of Beethoven's Fifth Symphony.

 An extended transition leads to the arrival of the key of E♭ major which in turn introduces the flowing and heart-easing second theme.
 This theme, which is related to the motto used to open the movement, is carried out in the wind section, led by oboe and clarinet with support from the bassoon and eventually the French horns.
 Strong intervention from the violas ends this peaceful passage with a descending minor key sequence which opens to a new closing theme leading up to a final bombastic passage wrapping up the exposition.
 The score then calls for a full repeat, which requires an abrupt return to C minor.

 Development

-The action in the development section begins with a full step descent into B major, and instability ensues as interplay between the "fate" motif and phrases from the original theme are played off each other.
+The action in the development section begins with a full step descent into B major, and instability ensues as interplay between the "eroica" motif and phrases from the original theme are played off each other.
 A series of modulations, each seeming to lead further away from the tonic, eventually leads the path back to the recapitulation.
-Starting with a murky rumble in the basses, the music gathers strength with a thrilling set of arpeggios in the violins with support from the brass, which repeat the "fate" motif with great alacrity.
+Starting with a murky rumble in the basses, the music gathers strength with a thrilling set of arpeggios in the violins with support from the brass, which repeat the "eroica" motif with great alacrity.
 Finally, a "shocking digression" in the bass line leads to a modulation to F♯, setting the stage for the recapitulation.